 Ask Elected Officials to Amend Communications Decency Act

 Personal stories help elected and business leaders to see the grave harm associated with this material and can be very helpful in getting them to change their policies.
 All will be shared anonymously.
 Please email your story to email@example.com.

 Stay updated on these projects

+[Trigger Warning: titles of explicit and offensive articles found on Snapchat Discover are included in this blog.]
 Snapchat rates itself as appropriate for ages 12+ for infrequent mild sexual content and nudity, and for infrequent mild mature suggestive themes.
 But, I’m not sure if Snapchat knows the meaning of the words “infrequent” and “mild.”
-I am not alone in my concerns.
-Snapchat is currently being sued by an anonymous 14-year-old who found […]
+I […]

 By: Irene Neumann Snapchat is an increasingly popular messaging and photo sharing application for iPhones, iPads and Android devices.
 How it works and what it does is part of the reason for the app’s success.
 Its premise is simple: photos or videos that are sent to a recipient can be viewed only for the number […]